ailic96/UZ_Project/UZ_Project.md

 ```

 This will create a _portal_urls.txt_ file and scrape article URL-s into it.
 A file _portal_log.txt_ is also created in order to track how many articles were loaded in each category, since terminal is unable to carry so many informations.
+At the end of execution, timer will display how much time has passed since script initiation

 For further article scraping run:
 ```
 python article_scraper.py
 ```

 This will create a _portal_articles.csv_ which contains scraped article metadata and data.
+Script will automatically parse needed data and save it in a project folder.
+At the end of execution, timer will display how much time has passed since script initiation